top of page

 Tip 1:

-The train fare from Singapore to JB is S$5 whereas from JB to Singapore is RM5 — with effect from 1st August 2024, Malaysia citizens will pay only RM5 for all tickets between Singapore and JB.
+The train fare from Singapore to JB is S$5 whereas from JB to Singapore is RM5 — with effect from 1st August 2024, Malaysia citizens pay only RM5 for all tickets between Singapore and JB.

 Since you will be booking tickets from Singapore to JB, the tickets will be priced in Singapore dollar.
 Which is to say, if you book the return ticket together with your Singapore-to-JB forward ticket, you will be charged a total amount equivalent to 2 times of S$5 = S$10.
 That means you will be paying S$5 for the return ticket instead of RM5.